Call Us: 508.945.0510

 Trendy Manhattan art gallery owners Barbara and David Kahn's lives are upended when her Mineola housewife sister, Trudy, deposits their eccentric mother, Sophie, on the couple's doorstep while she and her husband, Martin, head to Buffalo to rescue their promiscuous daughter.
 Barbara and David introduce Sophie to suave nonagenarian artist Maurice Koenig, who offers to paint her portrait, and soon begins to brighten her life in ways she never expected in her twilight years.

-Directed by Anna Marie Johansen
+by Anna Marie Johansen

 August 21 - September 7